49ers–Rams rivalry

+The 49ers lead the overall series, 79–72–3.
+The two teams have met twice in the playoffs, winning one each.

 History

 In 1950, the National Football League merged with the All-America Football Conference thus gaining three new teams.
 One of these teams was the San Francisco 49ers making them the second NFL franchise located on the West Coast, the first one being the Los Angeles Rams who had re-located from Cleveland in 1946.
 The NFL placed both of them in the newly formed National Conference (1950–52) guaranteeing that they would play each other twice during the regular season.
 In 1953, the National Conference was renamed the Western Conference and the American Conference was renamed the Eastern Conference which remained in place until the AFL merger forced re-alignment in 1970.
-For the 1967, 1968 and 1969 seasons immediately preceding the 1970 re-alignment, now with 16 franchises, the NFL divided the Western and Eastern Conferences into two Divisions of four teams each, ironically very similar to the present day conferences resulting from the 2002 re-alignment.
+For the 1967, 1968, and 1969 seasons immediately preceding the 1970 re-alignment, now with 16 franchises, the NFL divided the Western and Eastern Conferences into two Divisions of four teams each, ironically very similar to the present-day conferences resulting from the 2002 re-alignment.
 The 49ers and Rams remained together in the Coastal Division of the Western Conference (1967–1969) and then in the NFC West Division since 1970.
-Owing to the strength of their rivalry, the 49ers and Rams have remained in place as the only two teams in the NFC West Division continuously since 1970, despite the Rams re-location to Saint Louis in 1995 and further re-alignment in 2002.
+Owing to the strength of their rivalry, the 49ers and Rams have remained in place as the only two teams in the NFC West Division continuously since 1970, despite the Rams' re-location to Saint Louis in 1995 and further re-alignment in 2002.
 They have met twice every season beginning in 1950.
 The teams have met twice in the NFL Playoffs.
 Their first postseason meeting was in the NFC Championship Game following the 1989 season at Candlestick Park in San Francisco.
 This resulted in a 30–3 victory by the 49ers on January 14, 1990, immediately preceding their fourth Super Bowl appearance.
 On January 30, 2022, they would again meet in the NFC Championship Game at Los Angeles' Sofi Stadium where the Rams would break a six-game losing skid to the 49ers, winning 20-17 en route a victory in Super Bowl LVI.